ScrapCodes/rfcs/RFC-0004-functions-stats.md

 }
 ```

-#### How does a C++ worker communicates functions stats behaviour and constant stats to the coordinator.
+#### How does a C++ worker communicate functions stats behavior and constant stats to the coordinator.

 We will extend the ongoing work described in [RFC-0003](RFC-0003-native-spi.md), with function registries to include function metadata.
-In both Java and C++, builtin functions have extra metadata () defined in FunctionMetadata class, which is used while computing estimated stats
+In both Java and C++, builtin functions have extra metadata () defined in FunctionMetadata class, which is used while computing stats
-for optimizer.

 * __Phase 2__.
 Annotate some of the builtin scalar functions with appropriate annotations.

 Note: At this stage an exhaustive list is not ready.

-List of functions:
+### List of functions:
 1. All functions in presto-main/src/main/java/com/facebook/presto/operator/scalar/MathFunctions.java
 2. All functions in presto-main/src/main/java/com/facebook/presto/operator/scalar/StringFunctions.java
 3. `getHash` in presto-main/src/main/java/com/facebook/presto/operator/scalar/CombineHashFunction.java